dotnet/Kerberos.NET/README.md

 ```

 Note that the constructor parameter for the authenticator is a `KeyTable`.
 The `KeyTable` is a common format used to store keys on other platforms.
 You can either use a file created by a tool like `ktpass`, or you can just pass a `KerberosKey` during instantiation and it'll have the same effect.

+# Creating a Kerberos SPN in Active Directory

+Active Directory requires an identity to be present that matches the domain where the token is being sent.
+This identity can be any user or computer object in Active Directory, but it needs to be configured correctly.
+This means it needs a Service Principal Name (SPN).
+You can find instructions on setting up a test user [here](https://syfuhs.net/2017/03/20/configuring-an-spn-in-active-directory-for-kerberos-net/).

 # AES Support
 AES support is available.
 Just register the decryptors during app startup.